fluese/layerMapping/README.md

 14. Crop volume (right hemisphere)
 15. CRUISE cortical reconstruction (right hemisphere)
 16. Extract layers across cortical sheet and map on surface (right hemisphere)

+## Acknowledgement
+This work was supported by CRC 1436 "Neural Resources of Cognition" of the German Research Foundation (DFG) under project ID 425899996.

 ## Installation instructions
 Things needed to be installed: